 What Bow Should I Buy?

-Today I’m going to be talking about the different kinds of violin bows and what you may decide is best for you.
+Learn about the different kinds of orchestral bows and what you may decide is best for you.

 The purpose of this video is NOT to offer an exhaustive list of all the different types of bows of woods in regards to genus, species, regions etc. I am intentionally keeping this video simple and very generalized.